NorthAsIf/ict171-cloud-server-project/README.md

 ## 👤 Student Details

-- **Name**: Ryan
+- **Name**: Reinhardt Nieuwoudt
 - **Student ID**: 35204517
 - **Live Site**: https://northosc.pw
-- **Global IP**: 3.27.222.26
+- **Public IP**: 13.239.136.17
 - **Domain Registrar**: GoDaddy
-- **Cloud Provider**: AWS EC2 (Ubuntu 20.04)
+- **Cloud Provider**: AWS EC2 (Ubuntu 24.04)

 ---

 ## 📌 Project Overview

-This project was completed for the ICT171 unit to demonstrate manual deployment of a cloud-based web server.
-The website is hosted on an AWS EC2 instance using Apache2 and showcases various frontend technologies, scripting, API integrations, and interactive UI features.
+This project was completed as part of the ICT171 course to show my ability to deploy, configure, and document a fully functional cloud server.
+The goal was to construct a live website utilising Infrastructure as a Service (IaaS) through AWS EC2, create new web features with HTML, CSS, and JavaScript, and document the process so that others may replicate it.
+The website, northosc.pw, has dynamic frontend features like animations, a live weather area, and a simulated bandwidth chart.
+This effort combines real-time APIs, JavaScript graphing, and automated documentation retrieval through GitHub.

 ---